Sudan arrests 3 coup critics as pressure mounts on military | Politics

 Sudanese security forces detained three prominent pro-democracy figures overnight, their relatives and other activists said Wednesday, as internal and international pressure mounted on the country's military following its coup.

-The African Union suspended Sudan - an expected move typically taken in the wake of coups.
-The AU Peace and Security Council tweeted the decision on Wednesday, saying it would remain in place “until the effective restoration of the civilian-led Transitional Authority,” as the deposed government was known.
+The African Union suspended Sudan — an expected move typically taken in the wake of coups.
+The AU Peace and Security Council said via Twitter on Wednesday that the suspension would remain in place "until the effective restoration of the civilian-led Transitional Authority," as the deposed government is known.

 The AU plans to send a mission to Sudan to hold talks with rival parties.

-German Foreign Minister Heiko Maas, meanwhile, called the military's takeover a “catastrophic development,” warning that it would have “severe consequences” for Sudan's recent efforts to reintegrate into the international community after nearly three decades of isolation under al-Bashir.
+Prime Minister Abdalla Hamdok's now-deposed government had embarked on a series of reforms meant to transform the country's economy and have the nation rejoin the international community after over two decades of isolation under al-Bashir.

-''It is putting the country in a perilous situation and is calling the Sudan's democratic and peaceful future...into question,” he said in a statement Tuesday.
+In May, the World Bank said it had allocated $2 billion to Sudan to finance big infrastructure projects along with others over the next 12 months, after the U.S. provided bridge financing of $1.15 billion to Cleese Sudan's overdue payments to the global financing body.

-Following widespread international condemnation, the military allowed deposed Prime Minister Abdalla Hamdok and his wife to return home on Tuesday night.
+Following widespread international condemnation, the military allowed Hamdok and his wife to return home on Tuesday night.
 Hamdok, a former UN economist, was detained along with other government officials when the military seized power.

-Several Western embassies in Khartoum said Wednesday they will continue to recognise Hamdok and his Cabinet as “the constitutional leaders of the transitional government” of Sudan.
+Several Western embassies in Khartoum said Wednesday they will continue to recognize Hamdok and his Cabinet as "the constitutional leaders of the transitional government" of Sudan.

 In a joint statement, the embassies of the European Union, the US, the UK, France and several other European countries called for the release of other detained officials and for talks between the military and the pro-democracy movement.